 (6) When an employer chooses to use a particular method of calculation the employer must make a record of the choice before the end of the return period during which the choice takes effect.

-33. Changing the method of calculating business kilometres
+33. Business kilometres, changing method of calculating

 (1) An employer may change from using the averaging method to using the continuous recording method with effect from the beginning of any return period.